Nerds FC: Strip

 The Nerds FC Season 2 strip was yellow with black shoulder and collar stripe, black shorts, socks and shoes.

 The goalie wore a grey shirt, grey shorts, socks and shoes.
 In a radio interview on station 2SSR however, Adam (the Goalie) commented that the grey shoes were due to his large feet, not the goalie strip; and that he would have been wearing those shoes regardless of the position he was given.

 Training ground

-The training ground for season 2 is the Sydney Academy of Sport in Sydney, New South Wales.
+The training ground for season 2 is the Sydney Academy of Sport in Sydney.

 Song and video

 The team song for series 2 is a rock version of the previous season's song.
 The song features Australian Idol finalist Chris Murphy playing guitar and singing some solos and an orchestral backing in the final section of the piece.
 In addition to this, the rap in the middle is changed to fit with the interests of the series 2 nerds.